sgbondoc/SEI-629-Project-Three-App/README.md

 ### Intro:
 - For the boba connoisseur!
 An app to search for boba businesses to get that bubble tea fix.
-- Plus, rate and track boba businesses drinks and see what other boba lovers are recommending.
+- Plus, rate and track boba businesses/drinks and see what other boba lovers are recommending.

 ### User Stories: